mobileink/lab.clj.antlr/README.md

 At the moment, this is just uses a leiningen project to organize ANTLR grammar development.

-Next up: implementing ANTLR listeners and visitors in Clojure, so we can walk the tree in Clojure.

 **WARNING** ANTRL 4 is substantially different from earlier versions, and many of the examples you can find by searching the internet are based on earlier versions.
 Caveat lector.